Malindi: Climate

 Malindi has a tropical dry savanna climate (Köppen climate classification As).

 Local governance

 Malindi now falls under Kilifi County as per the administrative changes in the new constitution passed in August 2010.

-Malindi forms a municipal council with the following thirteen wards: Barani, Ganda/Mkaumoto, Gede, Gede North, Gede South, Kijiwetanga, Madunguni, Malimo, Malindi Central, Malindi North, Maweni, Shella, Watamu Town.
+Malindi forms a municipal council with the following thirteen wards: Barani, Ganda/Mkaumoto, Gede, Gede North, Gede South, Kijiwetanga, Madunguni, Malimo, Malindi Central, Malindi North, Maweni, Shella, and Watamu Town.
 All of them are located within Malindi Constituency.